Cannonball (Skylar Grey song)

 Cannonball is a single released by American singer and songwriter, Skylar Grey.
 The song was written by Grey, Sam Harris, Noah Feldshuh, Casey Harris, Adam Levin and Alex da Kid, produced by the latter, and features the band X Ambassadors.
 "Cannonball" is on FIFA 16 soundtrack, and was announced by The Independent.
 It received official digital release on September 25, 2015 "Cannonball" will support the US collaborative tour between Grey and X Ambassadors.
 The song sold around 25,000 digital copies in the United States.

 Background

 Grey released her debut album under her new name in 2013, after almost 3 years of promotion.
-Between the end of the album promotion and the releasing of "Cannonball", Skylar worked with several artists as David Guetta, Nicki Minaj and Eminem.
-She has also worked in many soundtracks since Fifty Shades of Grey to Furious 7.
-Now, former Holly Brook stated "Sam and I wrote Cannonball about the power of will and how it can be an underdog’s greatest advantage.
-It’s one of my most energetic songs off the new album, but I’m definitely weaving my folky roots into everything these days".
+Between the end of the album promotion and the releasing of "Cannonball", Skylar worked with artists David Guetta, Nicki Minaj and Eminem.
+She has also worked on the soundtracks for Fifty Shades of Grey to Furious 7.

 Critical reception

 The song was well received by the music critics.
 Robbie Daw from Idolator described the song as a "moody little guitar-driven number", and called it an "appropriate fit" for the musician.
 Nick Walter from 103.3 the App, like many other sites, spotted some similarities to Ambassadors' own hit single Renegades, which were mainly the harmonies and acoustic guitars brought by them, giving some kind of folkness to the song.
 Ameristream site also stated that Grey's song is the "kissing cousin" of the band's, but in a good way.